IMPORTANT INFORMATION FOR ALL STUDENT VISA APPLICANTS:

 Applying for a study visa also entails applying for a study stay permit.

-- Who can apply for a visa: Students under 18 and for stays exceeding 90 days for studies, training or internships.
-This Consular Office is competent to accept visa applications from individuals residing in the consular district or who are regularly in the consular district for study purposes even if they are not a resident
+- Who can apply for a visa: Students under 18 and for stays exceeding 90 days for studies.
+This Consular Office is competent to accept visa applications from individuals residing in the consular district or who are regularly in the consular district for study purposes even if they are not a residents.

 - Decision period: The legal period for reaching a decision is up to 2 month from the day after the application submission date, but this period may be extended if an interview or additional documents are requested.